Kristina01111000/Drws_site/README.md

 - Update on lessons?
 I 1 done?
 How is 2 coming?

-for admin email change "Settings"=>"General"=>"E-Mail Adress". change it back when he doesn't want comment emails
+for admin email change "Settings"=>"General"=>"E-Mail Adress".
+- change it back when he doesn't want comment emails
+- told him to forward me any alerts